 - Thuja occidentalis "Rheingold" (3 feet tall and 3 feet wide) "Rheingold" looks like someone brushed its branches straight up, giving the round shrub a more conical appearance.
 Its rich, gold color mellows to copper in the fall.
 It grows in zones 3 through 8.

-- Tsuga canadensis "Pendula" (3 feet tall and 8 feet wide) Tsuga canadensis means it is a Canadian hemlock, and that means this tree is hardy.
+- Tsuga canadensis "Pendula" (3 feet tall and 8 feet wide) Tsuga canadensis means it is a Canadian hemlock, and thus this tree is hardy.
 With the name "Pendula," it is a weeper.
 It is also a stunner if given the room to spread out, especially if it can drape over a wall.
 It grows in zones 3 through 7.